giantswarm/docs/src/content/advanced/gitops/apps/add_appcr.md

     EOF
     ```

-    Please note, that the block marked "configuration override block" is needed only if you override the default (from the Template) config and the `- secret.enc.yaml` only if you override the secret.
+Please note, that the block marked "configuration override block" is needed only if you override the default config and/or the secret config (from the Template).
 In case you don't override any, skip both parts in `kustomization.yaml` and also the next three configuration points below.

 1. (optional - if you override either config or secret) Create a patch configuration file, that will enhance your App Template with a `userConfig` attribute (refer to [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how `config` and `userConfig` properties of App CR are used).